AlexSmall96/Smart-Work/README.md

 - The JS library date-fns was used to aid in formatting dates for project and task creation and updating.
 ## Other programs used
 - [https://cloudinary.com/](Cloudinary) was used to store the site images.
-- [https://dbdiagram.io/home](DB diagram) was used to create the database schema diagram.

 - [https://www.figma.com](Figma) was used to create site logic and react architecture diagrams.
 - [http://amiresponsive.blogspot.com/](Colours.co) Am I responsive was used to create a responsive diagram.